 How do you Check for a Bad Ball Joint?

 Ball joints connect the control arm and the knuckle or spindle which allows your wheels to turn and move up and down when you’re driving.
-These parts take a lot of punishment, some even hold the weight of the vehicle, and small factors or design flaws can cause a ball joint to wear out prematurely and even fail.
-If a ball joint fails, the knuckle (and wheel) can separate from the vehicle, possibly causing catastrophic damage.
+These parts take a lot of punishment, some even hold the weight of the vehicle, and small factors or design flaws can cause a ball joint to wear out prematurely and even fail, potentially causing expensive vehicle damage.
 So if your vehicle is displaying the symptoms, it’s important to take the time to test the ball joints for wear to avoid bigger issues later.

-First Signs and Symptoms of a Failing Ball Joint
+First Signs and Symptoms of a Bad Ball Joint

 There are a few signs that will make you aware of a worn ball joint that is getting ready to fail.
 If your ball joints are exhibiting any of these symptoms then closer inspection is in order to confirm that the ball joint is bad.